FAIRmat-NFDI/nomad-docs/docs/howto/graph-api/query.archive.md

 }
 ```

+??? note "plain directive"
+    The `plain` directive means 'just return the data as it is'.
+    We will introduce other directives later.

 The above query will return the contents of the target archive.
 Replacing `example_entry_id` with a valid entry ID will make it ready to be executed.